apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

 .. note::

-    Something that often confuses new users of Airflow is that they don't need to run a separate ``executor`` process.
-This is because the executor's logic runs *inside* the ``scheduler`` process - if you're running a scheduler, you're running the executor.
+    Something that often confuses new users of Airflow is that they don't need to run a separate ``executor`` process when using one of the Local Executors (because in this case the executor's logic runs *inside* the ``scheduler`` process).